Modernization of khukuri and our ever changing catalog

 19th February, 2020

-Transformation of khukuri from traditonal domestic knife to an advanced multipurpose tool worldwide...
+How khukuri got transformed from a traditional domestic knife to an advanced multipurpose tool worldwide?

-Next step was a big one but a risky one.
-I wanted to take break from the traditional versions and modernize the kukri; give something new to the people but staying within the “kukri” platform.
-Results that followed after much research, idea, Trial & Error, discussion and patience were highly welcomed by the audience and definitely filled in the vacuum that had been there for so long.
+The next step was a big one but a risky one.
+I wanted to take a break from the traditional versions and modernize them; give something new to the people but staying within the “khukuri” platform.
+Results that followed after much research, idea, trial & error, discussion, and patience were highly welcomed by the audience and definitely filled in the vacuum that had been there for so long.

 One of the most satisfying creations was the “Eagle” version which I named after the bird and the 1st model to go into production was the “American Eagle”.
-Its a brand new type of handle that gave much needed boost, image to the khukuri and a whole new reason to have the knife.
-The far Western and European world really liked it and accepted the knife whole heartedly.
-The new look of the typical kukri with its major “Safety-First” component was the power house.
+It was a brand new type of handle that gave a much-needed boost, an image to the khukuri, and a whole new reason to have this knife.
+The far Western and European world really liked it and accepted the design wholeheartedly.
+The new look of the typical kukri with its major “Safety-First” component was the powerhouse feature.

 Similarly periodic release of modern and improved versions like the Operation Enduring Freedom, Defender, Chukuri, SiruPate Hunter, I am ELI, Marshal added depth and strength to our collection.

-In the same way the modernization of sheath from traditional to western all leather and Kydex sheath gave fresh look and more value.
-It totally uplifted the standard of the khukuri to a complete new level and on how the market was now looking into the khukuri.
+In the same way, the modernization of sheath from traditional to western all leather and Kydex sheath gave fresh look and more value.
+It totally uplifted the standard of the production of KHHI to a complete new level and on how the market was now looking into the khukuri.

 Likewise naming the knives with new interesting and western words added more appeal and gave the X factor to the khukuri.
 The words were much easy to pronounce and memorize and in many cases kukris were known more by its English titles rather than the typical Nepali names or terms.
 Similarly a complete new concept of taking photos with its related background, offering khukuris with extensive description, well detailed specifications and profile of each kukri and extensive general information provided the kukri with new meaning, mass and market.
 The whole scenario was changed and I can say proudly that kukri was fortified.
 On the other hand usage of technology, online platforms and the internet made huge positive impact in the development of the kukri.
 It was so wonderful to see khukuri compete with the famous knives of the world.
 The feeling was simply priceless.

-Finally in my concluding paragraph I would say that besides the quality, variety also gave a tremendous lift to the company and the overall standard and image of the khukuri.
+Finally, concluding my words I would say that besides the quality, variety also gave a tremendous lift to the company and the overall standard and image of the khukuri.
 People had much more choices now, “knives for every purpose and people”.
-A new window was open that made the good old khukuri more useful, lively and lethal and this added value like never before.
+A new window was open that made the good old khukuri more useful, lively, and lethal, and this added value like never before.

 I personally take utmost pleasure and I am thoroughly satisfied to see how the kukri is today after all my inputs.
 To take it into this new height and glory has always been the pinnacle of my career as an entrepreneur and a great fan of this beloved knife.
 I thank you for your time for reading this article.
 I do hope you enjoyed.